NextronSystems/nextron-helper-scripts/thor-seed/README.md

 ![THOR Seed running THOR Lite](https://raw.githubusercontent.com/NextronSystems/nextron-helper-scripts/master/images/thor_seed_thor_lite.png "THOR Seed running THOR Lite")

-## Custom THOR ZIP
+## Custom THOR Package

-In order to prepare a custom package use a program folder, add a license, compress that folder and generate a ZIP archive.
-Provide that ZIP archive on a web server.
+In order to prepare a custom package you have to repack the THOR package that you've downloaded.
+Extract it, add a license file (`.lic`) and then create a ZIP archive from that program folder.

+![THOR Seed Custom Package](https://raw.githubusercontent.com/NextronSystems/nextron-helper-scripts/master/images/thor_seed_custom_zip.png "Prepare a custom THOR package with license")

 Make sure to check the description on [preconfigured variables](#preconfigured-variables) and the YAML config templates.

-![THOR Seed Custom Package](https://raw.githubusercontent.com/NextronSystems/nextron-helper-scripts/master/images/thor_seed_custom_zip.png "Prepare a custom THOR package with license")

-## Issues

-### Custom THOR / THOR Lite Packages

-Provide the package with license.
-This typically means that you have to repack the THOR package that you've downloaded.
-Extract it, add a license file (`.lic`) and then create a ZIP archive from that program folder.
 You can remove some folders to save disk space and reduce network load when running the script on thousands of systems.
 The required files and directories are the following.
 You can safely remove all other files and directories.

 ```console
 .